-The inclusion of ten residential units within this redevelopment, by nature of the site's location outside of any Development Boundary, leads the proposal into conflict with polices CS1, DP15 and SHDC1.
+The inclusion of ten residential units within this redevelopment, by nature of the site's location outside of any Development Boundary, leads the proposal into conflict with polices CS1, DP15 and SHDC1 and the emerging housing policies of the Joint Local Plan which seeks to prevent residential development within isolated countryside locations.
 However, the residential units are an element of the wider mixed use scheme for redevelopment and regeneration of the site and the planning application must be considered on its overall merits.
-The applicants have evidenced that the ten residential units are included in order to secure the viability
+The Council's independent viability assessors have indicated that the ten residential units are necessary in order to secure the viability of the hotel redevelopment.

-In addition, the proposed residential units will make a contribution to housing provision, including affordable housing, and the Council cannot currently demonstrate a five year housing land supply.
-These factors weigh in favour of the proposal.
+In addition, the proposed residential units will make a contribution to housing provision, and the scheme makes a material contribution towards Affordable Housing.

 The introduction of additional built forms into this area and the associated felling of trees will, by its very nature, challenge a degree of retained openness and rural character.
-However, although the visual impact upon the AONB from certain public receptors is acknowledged, officers also believe that the specific design response, the setting back of elements of the building, the clever use of materials and the implementation of a sympathetic landscaping scheme will reduce this visual impact to the extent that the degree of harm from specific vantage points is considered to be minor and that, overall, landscape character and the AONB designation are both broadly conserved.
+However, although the visual impact upon the AONB and Heritage Coast from certain public receptors is acknowledged, officers also believe that the specific design response, the setting back of elements of the building, the clever use of materials and the implementation of a sympathetic landscaping scheme will reduce this visual impact to the extent that the degree of harm from specific vantage points is considered to be minor and that, overall, landscape character and the AONB designation are both broadly conserved.

 The Local Planning Authority has afforded the AONB the highest status of protection is reaching this conclusion.

-Highway safety will not be compromised and the provision of car parking meets the Council's standards and the Highways Authority confirms that the proposals are acceptable from a highway safety perspective.
+Highway safety will not be compromised and the provision of car parking is considered to be adequate and the Highways Authority confirms that the proposals are acceptable from a highway safety perspective.
 The increase in capacity of the resultant mixed use development will lead to an additional dependence on unsustainable transport forms and this weights against the proposal.

-The applicant is willing to utilise five parking spaces as public pay and display and this is a betterment, compared to the current uncontrolled situation which weighs in favour of the scheme.
+The applicant is willing to utilise five parking spaces as public pay and display and this is a betterment, compared to the current uncontrolled situation, which also weighs in favour of the scheme.

-Considerable weight is afforded to the significant economic, environmental and social benefits of the scheme and these benefits outweigh the limited harm to visual amenity, the conflict with policies which directly influence housing provision, dependence on the motorcar, and the less than substantial harm to the adjacent heritage asset.
+Considerable weight is afforded to the economic, environmental and social benefits of the scheme and these benefits outweigh the adverse impacts, the conflict with policies which directly influence housing provision, dependence on the motorcar, and the less than substantial harm to the adjacent heritage asset.

 The Framework states that 'Where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal, including securing its optimum viable use.'
+Officers are now satisfied that this scheme represents the optimum viable use for the Tides Reach site.